-- Seal bag and knead gently until color is evenly distributed.
+- Seal the bag and knead gently until the color is evenly distributed.

-- Spread colored sugar in thin layer on large rimmed baking sheet and break up any large lumps.
+- Spread colored sugar in a thin layer on a large rimmed baking sheet and break up any large lumps.
 Allow to dry thoroughly, about 15 to 20 minutes.

 For the marshmallows: